 Brian is admitted to practice in Connecticut and before the U.S. District Court for the District of Connecticut.
 He is a member of the Connecticut Bar Association and its Technology Law, Intellectual Property and Federal Practice Sections.
-He currently acts as Treasurer for the Raymond E. Baldwin American Inn of Court and serves on the Board of Isaiah 61:1 in Bridgeport, Connecticut.
-Brian is also a member of the Connecticut chapter of the High Technology and Crime Investigation Association (“HTCIA”) and currently serves on the Board of that organization.
+He is a member of, and has acted as Treasurer for the Raymond E. Baldwin American Inn of Court and has served on the Board of Isaiah 61:1 in Bridgeport, Connecticut.
 In 2007, Brian was selected for membership in the prestigious Fellows of the American Bar Foundation.
-He has also received Martindale Hubbell’s highest Peer Review Rating: AV® / Preeminent™.
+He currently serves on the Federal Grievance Committee for the District of Connecticut.
+He has been consistently selected to the Connecticut Super Lawyers® list with respect to intellectual property law since 2019, was selected for inclusion in the “Best of New Haven 2020″ Profile Series, published in The New Haven Register/Go Magazine, and has also received Martindale Hubbell’s highest Peer Review Rating: AV® / Preeminent™.

-Brian regularly speaks on issues related to Cyberlaw and Internet Piracy and has presented to such groups as the Connecticut Chapter of the HTCIA and the Association of Test Publishers ("ATP"), among other organizations.
+Brian regularly speaks on issues related to Cyberlaw and Internet Piracy and has presented to such groups as the Conference on Test Security (“COTS”), Connecticut Chapter of the HTCIA and the Association of Test Publishers (“ATP”), among other organizations.

 Brian graduated, cum laude, from Fairfield University in 1992 with a B.A. in English literature and received his J.D. from Northeastern University School of Law in 1995.